ChrisTerBeke/christerbeke.com/content/posts/on-requirements/index.md

 - Does it add user value to your product or service?
 - Does it conflict with other requirements?

+If the answer to any of these questions is no, then ignore or refine the requirement.

 **Every requirement needs a name**

 A big problem with requirements is that they start to live their own life in an organization.